koenrane/KR-new-site/content/some-of-my-disagreements-with-list-of-lethalities.md

 >
 > > I want a loss function which is aligned with the goal of "write good novels."
 >
-> This is an aspirational statement about achieving some kind of correspondence between the loss function and the goal of writing good novels.
+> This statement aspires to achieve some kind of correspondence between the loss function and the goal of writing good novels.
 But what does this statement _mean_?
 >
 > Suppose you tell me "I have written down a loss function $\ell_\text{novel}$ which is perfectly aligned with the goal of 'write good novels'."
 What experiences should this claim lead me to anticipate?
 >